 - Which method do you think would be most efficient in creating plant varieties to produce a healthy and abundant food supply?

 - Summarize with students that our scientific knowledge of genetics and inheritance has allowed us to improve and change crops to be healthier (more resistance to disease and pests), to utilize natural resources (such as water and soil nutrients) more efficiently, and to improve the overall quality and taste of our food.
 Review the benefits and drawbacks of each method, helping students understand that each method has limitations and applications for different circumstances.

-It is critical for students to understand that no single modification method can be used successfully to reach the goals of ALL farmers and plant breeders.
-Each method has benefits and drawbacks that are different in every application.
+It is critical for students to understand that no single modification method can be used successfully to reach the goals of ALL farmers and consumers.
+Each method has benefits and drawbacks unique to every plant.
 For example polyploidy is a benefit in the seedless watermelon, but it could be a drawback in another plant if it increases the size of the fruit and causes it to become watery in flavor.